elastic/elasticsearch-rails/opensearch-model/README.md

 #### Feature Extraction Pattern

-Instead of including the `Elasticsearch::Model` module directly in your model, you can include it in a "concern" or "trait" module, which is quite common pattern in Rails applications, using e.g.  `ActiveSupport::Concern` as the instrumentation:
+Instead of including the `OpenSearch::Model` module directly in your model, you can include it in a "concern" or "trait" module, which is quite common pattern in Rails applications, using e.g.  `ActiveSupport::Concern` as the instrumentation:

 ```ruby
 # In: app/models/concerns/searchable.rb